SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

     * Membership
     * Sharing

-* Most Used Actions, which shows the top actions that were performed by end users in this review
+* **Most Used Actions**, which shows the top actions that were performed by end users in this review

-* Completion Rate, which shows the percentage of review completion as well as the number of workspaces the review was completed on out of the number of workspaces the review was requested on
+* **Completion Rate**, which shows the percentage of review completion as well as the number of workspaces the review was completed on out of the number of workspaces the review was requested on

-* Review Activity, which shows the number of actions taken during this workspace review
+* **Review Activity**, which shows the number of actions taken during this workspace review

-* Workspaces Included, which provides a list and overview of all workspaces included in the review with the following columns available:
+* **Workspaces Included**, which provides a list and overview of all workspaces included in the review with the following columns available:

-  * Workspace - name of the workspace
+  * **Workspace** - name of the workspace
-  * URL - URL for the workspace
+  * **URL** - URL for the workspace
-  * Status - the current status of the review for that workspace
+  * **Status** - the current status of the review for that workspace
-  * Reviewer(s) - list of reviewers responsible for that workspace
+  * **Reviewer(s)** - list of reviewers responsible for that workspace
-  * Performed by - shows who the review was performed by
+  * **Performed by** - shows who the review was performed by
-  * Performed on - shows the date when the review was performed
+  * **Performed on** - shows the date when the review was performed
-  * Number of Actions - the number of actions taken on the workspace as part of the workspace review
+  * **Number of Actions** - the number of actions taken on the workspace as part of the workspace review
-  * Remind Owners action - in the top left corner, clicking this sends an e-mail reminder to reviewers
+  * **Remind Owners action** - in the top right corner, clicking this sends an e-mail reminder to reviewers for the workspaces where the Workspace Review was not yet completed
-  * Review Now action - lets you complete the review on that workspace by yourself
+  * **Review Now action** - lets you complete the review on that workspace by yourself

 ![overnance - Access Review](../../.gitbook/assets/monitor-permissions-review-governanc.png)